Grading System and Satisfactory Academic Progress

 Academic Warning

 Evaluation of satisfactory academic progress is conducted by Student Affairs at the end of each semester.
-If it is found that the student’s cumulative GPA has fallen below 2.0 or pace rate below 67%, the student will be placed on academic warning.
+The student will be placed on academic warning, if at least one of the following criteria are met at the end of the semester:

 Notification